GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/docker/Technical.md

 - oxAuth

-    - GLUU_LDAP_URL: The IP address or hostname of the LDAP database.
+    - `GLUU_LDAP_URL`: The IP address or hostname of the LDAP database.
 Default is localhost:1636.
 Multiple URLs can be used using comma-separated values (i.e. 192.168.100.1:1636,192.168.100.2:1636).
-    - GLUU_KV_HOST: The IP address or hostname of the KV store (Consul).
+    - `GLUU_KV_HOST`: The IP address or hostname of the KV store (Consul).
 Default is localhost.
-    - GLUU_KV_PORT: The port used to access Consul.
+    - `GLUU_KV_PORT`: The port used to access Consul.
 Default is 8500.
-    - GLUU_MAX_RAM_FRACTION: Used in conjunction with Docker memory limitations (docker run -m <mem>) to identify the fraction of the maximum amount of heap memory you want the JVM to use.
+    - `GLUU_MAX_RAM_FRACTION`: Used in conjunction with Docker memory limitations (docker run -m <mem>) to identify the fraction of the maximum amount of heap memory you want the JVM to use.
-    - GLUU_CUSTOM_OXAUTH_URL: URL to downloadable custom oxAuth files packed using .tar.gz format.
+    - `GLUU_CUSTOM_OXAUTH_URL`: URL to downloadable custom oxAuth files packed using .tar.gz format.
 Please see the [Gluu documentation](https://www.gluu.org/docs/ce/operation/custom-design/) on how to configure this.

 - oxTrust

-    - GLUU_LDAP_URL: The IP address or hostname of the LDAP database.
+    - `GLUU_LDAP_URL`: The IP address or hostname of the LDAP database.
 Default is localhost:1636.
 Multiple URLs can be used using comma-separated values (i.e. 192.168.100.1:1636,192.168.100.2:1636).
-    - GLUU_KV_HOST: The IP address or hostname of the KV store (Consul).
+    - `GLUU_KV_HOST`: The IP address or hostname of the KV store (Consul).
 Default is localhost.
-    - GLUU_KV_PORT: The port used to access Consul.
+    - `GLUU_KV_PORT`: The port used to access Consul.
 Default is 8500.
-    - GLUU_MAX_RAM_FRACTION: Used in conjunction with Docker memory limitations (docker run -m <mem>) to identify the fraction of the maximum amount of heap memory you want the JVM to use.
+    - `GLUU_MAX_RAM_FRACTION`: Used in conjunction with Docker memory limitations (docker run -m <mem>) to identify the fraction of the maximum amount of heap memory you want the JVM to use.
-    - GLUU_CUSTOM_OXTRUST_URL: URL to downloadable custom oxTrust files packed using .tar.gz format.
+    - `GLUU_CUSTOM_OXTRUST_URL`: URL to downloadable custom oxTrust files packed using .tar.gz format.
 Please see the [Gluu documentation](https://gluu.org/docs/ce/operation/custom-design/) on how to configure this.
 Please be aware that you have to

 - oxPassport

-    - GLUU_KV_HOST: The IP address or hostname of the KV store (Consul).
+    - `GLUU_KV_HOST`: The IP address or hostname of the KV store (Consul).
 Default is localhost.
-    - GLUU_KV_PORT: The port used to access Consul.
+    - `GLUU_KV_PORT`: The port used to access Consul.
 Default is 8500.
-    - GLUU_LDAP_URL: The IP address or hostname of the LDAP database.
+    - `GLUU_LDAP_URL`: The IP address or hostname of the LDAP database.
 Default is localhost:1636.
 Multiple URLs can be used using comma-separated values (i.e. 192.168.100.1:1636,192.168.100.2:1636).

 - oxShibboleth

-    - GLUU_KV_HOST: The IP address or hostname of the KV store (Consul).
+    - `GLUU_KV_HOST`: The IP address or hostname of the KV store (Consul).
 Default is localhost.
-    - GLUU_KV_PORT: The port used to access Consul.
+    - `GLUU_KV_PORT`: The port used to access Consul.
 Default is 8500.
-    - GLUU_MAX_RAM_FRACTION: Used in conjunction with Docker memory limitations (docker run -m <mem>) to identify the fraction of the maximum amount of heap memory you want the JVM to use.
+    - `GLUU_MAX_RAM_FRACTION`: Used in conjunction with Docker memory limitations (docker run -m <mem>) to identify the fraction of the maximum amount of heap memory you want the JVM to use.
-    - GLUU_LDAP_URL: The IP address or hostname of the LDAP database.
+    - `GLUU_LDAP_URL`: The IP address or hostname of the LDAP database.
 Default is localhost:1636.
 Multiple URLs can be used using comma-separated values (i.e. 192.168.100.1:1636,192.168.100.2:1636).

 - NGINX

-    - GLUU_KV_HOST: The IP address or hostname of the KV store (Consul).
+    - `GLUU_KV_HOST`: The IP address or hostname of the KV store (Consul).
 Default is localhost.
-    - GLUU_KV_PORT: The port used to access Consul.
+    - `GLUU_KV_PORT`: The port used to access Consul.
 Default is 8500.
-    - GLUU_OXAUTH_BACKEND: Host and port of oxAuth backend, i.e. oxauth.domain.com:8081.
+    - `GLUU_OXAUTH_BACKEND`: Host and port of oxAuth backend, i.e. oxauth.domain.com:8081.
 Multiple backends are supported (separate each backend with comma character, i.e. oxauth1.domain.com:8081,oxauth2.domain.com:8081).
-    - GLUU_OXTRUST_BACKEND: Host and port of oxTrust backend, i.e. oxtrust.domain.com:8082.
+    - `GLUU_OXTRUST_BACKEND`: Host and port of oxTrust backend, i.e. oxtrust.domain.com:8082.
 Multiple backends are supported (separate each backend with comma character, i.e. oxtrust1.domain.com:8082,oxtrust2.domain.com:8082).
-    - GLUU_OXSHIBBOLETH_BACKEND: Host and port of oxTrust backend, i.e. oxtrust.domain.com:8086.
+    - `GLUU_OXSHIBBOLETH_BACKEND`: Host and port of oxTrust backend, i.e. oxtrust.domain.com:8086.
-    - GLUU_OXPASSPORT_BACKEND: Host and port of oxTrust backend, i.e. oxtrust.domain.com:8090.
+    - `GLUU_OXPASSPORT_BACKEND`: Host and port of oxTrust backend, i.e. oxtrust.domain.com:8090.